 “What of all that I’d just heard was true?
 Beneath my callused fingers the skin of my face felt surprisingly soft.
 Could I really protect my child in such a place?”

 Art by Sarah Valeri © 2013.
-View her portfolio or visit www.sarahvaleri.wordpress.com.
+View her ongoing projects at www.sarahvaleri.wordpress.com.

 The Deceptive Smiles of Bredmeyer Deed is available in paperback + Kindle at Amazon.